-We have audited the accompanying financial statements of Austin Groups for the Elderly, Inc. dba AGE of Central Texas (a nonprofit organization) which comprise the statement of financial position as of December 31, 2014 and 2013, and the related statements of activities, functional expenses, and cash flows for the years then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of Austin Groups for the Elderly, Inc. (a nonprofit organization) which comprise the statement of financial position as of December 31, 2015 and 2014, and the related statements of activities, functional expenses, and cash flows for the years then ended and the related notes to the financial statements.